-If you are reading this there is a good chance you already know the routine.
+If you are reading this there is a good chance you already know the routine when your anti-dandruff shampoos stop working.
 Flakes appear.
 The itch follows.
 You reach for the same dandruff treatment you have relied on for years.
 It works.
 For a while.
 Then one day it does not.
 So you use it more often.
 Still no luck.
 Eventually you are washing daily and searching for an itchy scalp treatment that actually holds.

 You are not imagining this and your scalp is not being difficult for sport.